dereklegenzoff/azure-search-react-template/README.md

 # Azure Cognitive Search UI

-This sample is a react template for Azure Cognitive Search.
+This sample is a React template for Azure Cognitive Search.
 It leverages the Azure SDK for Javascript/Typescript and Azure Static Web Apps to make it easy to get up and running with a simple web application.

+You can view the resulting web application here: [https://victorious-beach-0ab88b51e.azurestaticapps.net/](https://victorious-beach-0ab88b51e.azurestaticapps.net/)

 ## Prerequisites